 The rangers are also responsible the health and well-being of the wildlife here at Calke, including a flock of rare-breed Portland sheep, and a herd of red and fallow deer.
 Springtime is lambing season for the Portlands, while autumn sees the rise of the deer rut – both of which are busy times for the rangers.

 As well as their day-to-day work looking after the estate, the rangers help to manage larger projects outdoors at Calke.
-This year, we’ve re-introduced a rare butterfly to the estate, and we’re continuing a project to repair the dry-stone walling.
-You can read more about these projects below.
+Recent projects include re-introducing a rare butterfly to the estate, and repairing the dry-stone walling around the estate.

 A haven for butterflies

-In the meantime, the rangers have been doing regular butterfly counts, called transects, to record butterfly species and their numbers in certain areas of Calke.
+In summer, the ranger team have been doing regular butterfly counts, called transects, to record butterfly species and their numbers in certain areas of Calke.
 The results of the transects are sent to Ken Orpe, the County Butterfly Recorder.
 This vital work helps us to monitor butterfly species, and ensure that we can maintain a healthy environment for butterflies and other wildlife.

 Your visits help to keep Calke’s countryside alive

 The upkeep of Calke Park costs £375 every day.
 Your visits help us to continue this work, so that Calke Abbey and its amazing, inspiring parkland can be enjoyed for generations to come.